 Cricket Powder for Pet food

-Few people are aware that more common pets’ natural diets include cricket powder.
+More and more people are becoming aware of the fact that many common pets’ natural diets include cricket powder.

-Over the past few years, industry leaders, consumer advocates, and pet owners have coalesced around the need for new ideas and innovations for Pet Food.
+In recent years, industry leaders, consumer advocates, and pet owners have joined forces to call for new ideas and innovations in the pet food industry.

-Growing consumer demand for higher-quality, human-grade proteins in pet food has placed additional pressure on a food system that relies on resource-intensive livestock farming.
+As consumer demand for high-quality, human-grade proteins in pet food continues to rise, the food system is facing additional pressure due to its reliance on resource-intensive livestock farming.

-With the United Nations Food and Agriculture Organization (FAO) estimating that global human consumption of meat will rise by more than 100% between 2000 and 2050, the trend towards human-grade chicken or beef protein in pet food seems unsustainable in the long term.
+According to the United Nations Food and Agriculture Organization (FAO), global human consumption of meat is projected to increase by over 100% between 2000 and 2050.
+Given this trend, the push for human-grade chicken or beef protein in pet food appears unsustainable in the long term.